bogdanopr/bogdanopr.github.io/README.md

-#Thanks for visiting my portfolio , i created it to combine my CV with my love for my favorite video game, Cyberpunk 2077 made by CD Project Red.
+Thanks for visiting my portfolio and yeah as you can probably tell Cyberpunk2077 is my favorite video game.

-This was made possible by using:
+Made with love, powered by:
 React + TypeScript + Vite